DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.md

-# PrivacyPy: Secure Data Privacy Framework for Python Data Scientists
+# SheildPy: Secure Data Privacy Framework for Python Data Scientists

-PrivacyPy is an all-in-one Python package designed to address data privacy and security concerns for data scientists.
-Developed by Deependra Verma, PrivacyPy offers robust encryption, anonymization, and access control tools, ensuring the confidentiality and integrity of sensitive data.
+SheildPy is an all-in-one Python package designed to address data privacy and security concerns for data scientists.
+Developed by Deependra Verma, SheildPy offers robust encryption, anonymization, and access control tools, ensuring the confidentiality and integrity of sensitive data.

 ## Contact Information
 - **Name:** Deependra Verma